 Managing the Local Offer now

 A SEND review was completed early in 2018 and led to the establishment of work-streams to improve provision for children with SEND and support for those working with them.
 The resulting action plans are monitored by the SEND Action Group which meets half termly.
-Parent representatives, the Participation Team and the Local Offer Website Manager sit on these groups alongside Achieving for Children senior representatives and partners and colleagues representing Education, Health and Care.
+Parent representatives, the Participation Team and the Local Offer Website Manager sit on these groups alongside Achieving for Children teams, partners and colleagues representing Education, Health and Care.

 Developments as a result of the SEND Review will affect the Local Offer.
-A decision was therefore made by Achieving for Children to discontinue the LODG in favour of including the Local Offer website development as a standing item on the agenda at the SEND Action Group, thus ensuring a wider and more (senior) group in the discussions alongside relevant and wider developments coming out of the SEND review.
+A decision was therefore made by Achieving for Children to discontinue the LODG in favour of including the Local Offer website development as a standing item on the agenda at the SEND Action Group, thus ensuring a wider stakeholder group in the discussions alongside relevant and wider developments coming out of the SEND review.

 You can read about the SEND Review on the SEND Consultation Hub on this website.

 Involving the community in the development of the Local Offer

 The Local Offer is fed into by front line queries from parents and professionals continually, whether this through the "feedback faces" or through suggestions and enquiries that come into the SEND Local Offer enquiry inbox.
 Young people are also invited to contribute in this way if they wish or are able.
 Feedback in this way is invaluable and we have been able to:

 - Make information clearer

 - Add new information

 - Feedback to professionals about their services